-Scope Uncertainty range Main sources of uncertainty Please expand on the uncertainty in your data Scope 1 More than 2% but less than or equal to 5% Assumptions Metering/ Measurement Constraints Emissions from natural gas combustion comprise the majority (>59%) of Scope 1 emissions in 2015.
+Scope Uncertainty range Main sources of uncertainty Please expand on the uncertainty in your data Scope 1 More than 2% but less than or equal to 5% Assumptions Metering/ Measurement Constraints Emissions from natural gas combustion comprise the majority (>57%) of Scope 1 emissions in 2016.
 Because readings are obtained from monthly bills and "revenue meters," which are typically subject to stringent calibration requirements by local governments, uncertainty level for natural gas quantities and GHG emissions can be assumed as <5%.
-Scope 2 More than 2% but Assumptions Emissions from electricity production comprise the majority (>68%) of Scope 2 emissions in 2015.

-Scope Uncertainty range Main sources of uncertainty Please expand on the uncertainty in your data (location- based) less than or equal to 5% Metering/ Measurement Constraints Because readings are obtained from monthly bills and "revenue meters," which are typically subject to stringent calibration requirements by local governments, uncertainty level for electricity quantities and GHG emissions can be assumed as <5%.
+Scope 2 (location- based) More than 2% but less than or equal to 5% Assumptions Metering/ Measurement Constraints Emissions from electricity production comprise the majority (>73%) of Scope 2 emissions in 2016.
+Because readings are obtained from monthly bills and "revenue meters," which are typically subject to stringent calibration requirements by local governments, uncertainty level for electricity quantities and GHG emissions can be assumed as <5%.
 Though there is some uncertainty over the production method of steam purchased by a specific site in China, these steam emissions account for only 32% of our Scope 2 inventory.
-Scope 2 (market- based) More than 2% but less than or equal to 5% Assumptions Metering/ Measurement Constraints Emissions from electricity production comprise the majority (>68%) of Scope 2 emissions in 2015.
+Scope 2 (market- based) More than 2% but less than or equal to 5% Assumptions Metering/ Measurement Constraints Emissions from electricity production comprise the majority (>73%) of Scope 2 emissions in 2016.
 Because readings are obtained from monthly bills and "revenue meters," which are typically subject to stringent calibration requirements by local governments, uncertainty level for electricity quantities and GHG emissions can be assumed as <5%.
-Though there is some uncertainty over the production method of steam purchased by a specific site in China, these steam emissions account for only 32% of our Scope 2 inventory.
+Though there is some uncertainty over the production method of steam purchased by a specific site in China, these steam emissions account for only 32 % of our Scope 2 inventory.